starcitizen-lug/knowledge-base/wiki/Home.md

 ## News

 #### Game Updates
+> (August 23, 2024) **Vulkan Beta: Limited performance with KDE on Wayland**
+> - Vulkan renderer on kde wayland may result in your [gpu utilisation being limited to less than 75%](https://bugs.kde.org/show_bug.cgi?id=492051), causing low framerates
+>   - To fix: either use Gamescope, switch to another desktop, or run KDE's x11 session

 > (Apr 11, 2024) **2.0 Launcher (Beta) error 2000 "error_os_requirements_text"**
 > - Launcher 2.0 beta fails to download the game
 >   - To fix: switch to a wine 9.4+ or proton GE 9-5+ runner